bbc/logtracer/README.md

 ### Tracing
 By default tracing functionality is disabled - tracing IDs will not show in the logs and nothing will be posted to the Stackdriver Trace API.
+There are three steps to enabling tracing:
+#### 1. Configure Tracing
-Enable it as follows (using an environmental variable), making sure to do this before writing any logs.
+Configure it as follows (using an environmental variable), making sure to do this before writing any logs.
 It is advised to leave it disabled when working locally.
 ```python
 from logtracer.tracing import configure_tracing
 import os